 Add a SAML 2 IDMS

 SAML 2.0 provides authentication between a service provider and an identity provider.
-Kion is the service provider that will use your identity provider (Azure AD, Okta, OneLogin, PingFederate, Google, etc.) to authenticate the users into the application.
+Kion is the service provider that will use your identity provider (Active Directory, Okta, OneLogin, PingFederate, Google, etc.) to authenticate the users into the application.

 Obtaining Information from your Identity Provider